KULSOOMadnan/my-calculators/README.md

 <h1>Mini Calculator</h1>
-<p>I create an arthimatic mini calculator. which perform basic mathethmatical  opeartion  </p>
+<p>I create an arthimatic mini calculator. which perform basic mathethmatical  operation  </p>
 <h2>Features</h2>
 <p>It has four arthimatic operations which is....</p>
 <ul>